 It is expected that most faculty behavioral issues will be resolved at the personal, division or department level.
 But when this is inappropriate, is unsuccessful, or when any party to the issue is uncomfortable with such an attempt, assistance from the Dean’s Office may be requested.
 Certain faculty matters, including some egregious or illegal behavior, may escalate directly to the Dean’s Office.
 In either case, and whenever possible, the Dean’s Office will work with the unit director to resolve or respond to the issue.
 If the Dean determines that a peer review is appropriate, s/he may refer the matter to the Dean’s Advisory Council on Faculty Conduct, described in Appendix B below.
 It is important to note that the Council is not meant to replace existing departmental and institutional resources, but will provide a mechanism for a peer review of faculty conduct when that conduct falls outside the scope of existing resources (see Appendix A “Resources” below).

-Concerns may also be reported through the Integrity in Action Line (800-826-8109).
+Concerns may also be reported through the Duke Health Integrity in Action and Speak Up Program Hotline.
 This line is available 24/7/365 to report any concerns, including concerns about unprofessional faculty conduct.
-Information from calls to this line is transferred in written form to the appropriate compliance office (either the Duke Office of Audit Risk and Compliance or the DUHS Compliance Office.
+Information from calls to this line is transferred in written form to the appropriate compliance office (either the Duke Office of Audit Risk and Compliance or the DUHS Compliance Office).
 Concerns are reviewed by a compliance officer, and when appropriate, referred to the relevant office(s) to follow up.
 Concerns about unprofessional faculty behavior that are received through this line will be referred, in most cases, to the Dean’s office.
 Follow up actions will be determined in consultation with the appropriate unit leader on a case by case basis.
 You may also use the online form Speak Up Reporting to report your concern anonymously.

-Reports to the Integrity Line can be made anonymously.
+Reports to the hotline and online form can be made anonymously.
 However, efforts to address disruptive behavior are generally more effective when the available details, including people affected, are as specific as possible.
-When it is safe to do so, reporters are encouraged to identify themselves, and/or make arrangements with Integrity Line staff to call back to answer additional questions that may come up as the complaint is investigated.
+When it is safe to do so, reporters are encouraged to identify themselves, or provide a way they may be contacted to answer additional questions that may come up as the complaint is investigated.
 Callers to the hotline are always provided with a callback code and date so they may receive any additional information provided by the relevant compliance office and so they may provide additional information if needed.
 Those submitting a concern via the online form are encouraged to provide contact information should there be follow up questions.

 Duke policy, and in many cases federal law, protects individuals bringing such concerns forward in good faith from any retaliation and/or retribution.